vishwaradhyasalimath/youtube_summarizer/README.md

-## YouTube Video Summarizer and Hindi Translator
+## YouTube Video Summarizer and Hindi Translator Using RAG
 This project automates the process of summarizing YouTube video content and translating it into Hindi.
 It combines modern NLP techniques with generative AI to offer concise, accessible summaries of video content for users who prefer to consume information in Hindi.

-🧠 Key Features
+### Key Features
-📽️ Extracts video transcripts using youtube-transcript-api

-🔍 Semantic chunking and embedding using Hugging Face's sentence-transformers

-⚡ Fast similarity search using FAISS vector database

-🌐 Translation of text chunks to Hindi
+ ->Extracts video transcripts using youtube-transcript-api ->Semantic chunking and embedding using Hugging Face's sentence-transformers ->Fast similarity search using FAISS vector database ->Translation of text chunks to Hindi

-🤖 Summary generation using Google Gemini AI
+ ->Summary generation using Google Gemini AI

-🖥️ Simple and user-friendly web interface
+ ->Simple and user-friendly web interface

-📌 How It Works
+### How It Works
 1. Input
 User provides a YouTube video link.